MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 Now that you have published your bot, you can make your bot available to users in Microsoft Teams so you, your teammates, and the broader organization can interact with it.
 You need to [publish the bot at least once](publication-fundamentals-publish-channels.md) before users can interact with the bot in Microsoft Teams.

 You can:
-- Customize your bot's apperance in Microsoft Teams
+- Customize your bot's appearance in Microsoft Teams
 - Install the bot for yourself in Microsoft Teams
 - Share the bot's installation link with other users
 - Show the bot in Microsoft Teams app store
-   - Show the bot to [shared users](admin-share-bots.md) by adding it to Microsoft Teams app store **Built by your colleagues** section
+   - Show the bot to [shared users](admin-share-bots.md) by adding it to the Microsoft Teams app store **Built by your colleagues** section
-   - Show the bot with the organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section
+   - Share the bot with the organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section
 - Download the pre-generated Teams app manifest to distribute it within your Microsoft Teams tenant

 > [!NOTE]